Participating and Commenting on Conservancy Board Teleconference Meetings

 There are several ways for the public to provide comments during the Conservancy’s teleconference meeting.
 Comments will be limited to three minutes.
 Time limits may be adjusted at the Chair’s discretion and depending on the number of people wishing to speak.
 These are:

 - Send an email in advance to: PublicComments@scc.ca.gov .
 Email comments received by 5pm the day before the meeting will be entered into the record and shared with Conservancy Members but not read aloud during the meeting.
 Please include in your email the agenda item number for the item you are commenting on, unless it is a non-agenda item.
 If you want your name and organization included in the public record, please include in your comment.
 Emails received after 5pm the day before will not be considered by the Conservancy.

 - Leave a voicemail in advance at 510-286-4182.
 Voicemails received by 5pm the day before the meeting will be entered into the record and shared with Conservancy Members but not read aloud during the meeting.
 Remember to include in your message the agenda item number for the item you are commenting on, unless it is a non-agenda item.
 If you want your name and organization included in the public record, please include in your comment.
 Voicemails received after 5pm the day before will not be considered by the Conservancy.

 - Provide comments directly during the meeting.
 During the teleconference, attendees will have an option to use the “Raise Hand” function to be unmuted and make their comment.
-Comments can be made at the end of each item and at the end of the agenda.
-Comments on items that are not on the agenda must be made during the public comment at the end of the agenda.
+Comments on agenda items can be made at the end of each item.
+Comments on items that are not on the agenda must be made during Public Comments on Non-Agenda Items.
 If you want your name and organization included in the public record, please state at the beginning of your comments.